 Chapter 13 Fees and Costs

-I often get asked by potential clients how much it will cost to file bankruptcy.
+I often get asked by potential clients in Los Angeles how much it will cost to file bankruptcy.

 It is very difficult, if not impossible, to answer how much the attorneys fees for any bankruptcy will be before having a consultation and getting all the relevant information.